EugeneHlushko/threejs-react-pure/README.md

 - Simple default level switch to next
 - Add way to include shaderpass
 - Add a way to preload and use models in scenes for objects
+- Reactotron or similar for most convinient redux development experience
 - Consider GSAP for tweens
 - Inventory
 - Eject from create-react-app.
-Why?
-- Add src to path lookup to avoid `../../xx` imports
+Under consideration.
+  - Add node-sass, change styles from pure css to scss.
+Still not sure on this
+  - Add more rules for webpack, go with webpack 2.
+Maybe CRA has it by that time.
 - Set up dev/prod environmental builds
 - Deploy to Zeit's `now` to share your experiments with folks

 #### Done:
+- ~~Add src to path lookup to avoid `../../xx` imports~~
 - ~~Define scope for BP~~
 - ~~Player reducer~~
 - ~~Routing~~